microsoft/sqlworkshops-migratesqltoazure/migratesqltoazureworkshop/02-Assess/readme.md

 6. Review the results to look at the virtual machine sizes.
 Put in details here about how to look at these.

-## Assessing a more complex migration for SQL Server 2019
+## Assessing a more advanced migration for SQL Server 2019

 1. Use HammerDB with TPCC